The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 I'd pass on Altucher's Investment Network.

-The good news is there's much better newsletter to get good stock ideas.
+The good news is that there's a much better newsletter to get good stock ideas.

 Get High Return Stock Ideas!